-New York Mayor de Blasio becomes 24th Democrat in crowded 2020 White House field
+New York Mayor Bill de Blasio becomes 24th Democrat to seek White House

 Former Republican Mayor Rudy Giuliani, who left office in 2001 and is Trump’s personal lawyer and close confidant, ran unsuccessfully for president in 2008.

 Former Mayor Michael Bloomberg has seriously considered running several times, both as an independent and a Democrat.
-In March, the billionaire announced he would not seek the White House and would, instead, use his fortune to launch an effort against climate change.
+In March, the billionaire announced he would not seek the White House.

 Most New Yorkers appear unenthusiastic about de Blasio’s presidential aspirations.
 A Quinnipiac University poll in April found more than three-quarters of New Yorkers did not feel he should make a White House bid.

-Indeed, de Blasio faces an uphill battle to stand out among two dozen Democratic contenders, including former Vice President Joe Biden and a long list of experienced politicians.
+De Blasio faces an uphill battle to stand out in a crowded field that includes former Vice President Joe Biden and a long list of experienced politicians.
+A Reuters/Ipsos poll released on Wednesday found 1 percent of Americans supporting de Blasio for president.

+“It’s not where you start, it’s where you finish,” he said when asked about his poll numbers.

+(For more on the candidates running for the Democratic nomination, see: tmsnrt.rs/2LeoO8z)

-Like Biden, de Blasio is a white heterosexual man running in a party that values diversity in its candidates.
+Like Biden, de Blasio is a white heterosexual man running in a party that values diversity.

-But he has consistently polled better among African-Americans in New York, and he is married to a black woman, Chirlane McCray, a poet and activist who describes her sexual orientation as fluid.
+But he has consistently polled well among African-Americans in New York and he is married to a black woman, Chirlane McCray, a poet and activist who describes her sexual orientation as fluid.

 His popularity took a hit after a federal investigation found the mayor made inquiries to city agencies on behalf of donors, though it cleared him of criminal wrongdoing.
-De Blasio has denied misconduct, saying he acted appropriately at all times.
+De Blasio has denied any misconduct.

 De Blasio has sharply criticized Trump on issues like climate change, immigration and policing.
 On Monday, he held a news conference inside Trump Tower to call on the Trump Organization to meet newly enacted emissions standards in their skyscrapers, or face significant fines.